 Many pupils in India receive private tuition (Source: Max Pixel)

 The majority of children receiving private tuition in India are from expensive non-subsidised private schools.
-While students in public schools will tend to take extra lessons in order to pass exams, those at private schools tend to do so with the aim of
+While students in public schools will tend to take extra lessons in order to pass exams, those at private schools tend to do so with the aim of better grades.

 Students in India receive tuition in an average of three subjects.
 Tutoring courses begin at the start of the school year.
 While in Europe and Southeast Asia, private tuition tends to take place in the evenings, in India more than half of the students have classes in the morning before going to school.